melodyyu754/belgium-doc-tracker/content/team_posts/phase1.md

 ##### User Stories:
 * As a journalist, I want to be able to find historical data and trends on protests relating to abortion rights across the world so that I can compare and contrast historical vs. current data in my article.
-* As a journalist, I want to be able to view protests on both sides to observe the key core values held on each side and compare their impacts.
+* As a journalist, I want to be able to view protests on both sides so that I observe the key core values held on each side and compare their impacts.
-* As a journalist, I want to collect real time data from credible sources to ensure the factual reliability of the information I’m citing.
+* As a journalist, I want to collect real time data from credible sources so that I can ensure the factual reliability of the information I’m citing.

 ## Where are we getting our data from?